 To help design a site that is easy to read all information, make sure your pages aren't too wide.
 If the pages are not too wide, they will fit on most people's computer screens.
 If the page is too wide, some valuable information may be omitted from the page.

 It is imperative that all websites have titles.
 Forgetting to include titles when designing your site can have catastrophic consequences.
-The biggest reason is because it makes your website look unprofessional when it has no title, both on the website itself and on the search results page.
+The biggest reason is that it makes your website look unprofessional when it has no title, both on the website itself and on the search results page.
 Search engines also place a lot of emphasis on titles when determining the content of your site.
 Remember to use keywords and tag your titles.